drepram/djoernal/_posts/2024-07-06-digitization-derap-revolusi.md

 Preserving literary treasures is essential in our digital age, ensuring that classic works remain accessible for future generations.
 To do the task of digitization, I decided to use ImageMagick to convert my two-page PDF scans of the book into a more reader-friendly one-page format.

-To see the end product: [click here](https://drive.google.com/file/d/1o-mGwjeIqgEW15cOdsze2Mi5E_ReHEt8/view?usp=sharing).
+To see the end product (one of the novelette): [click here](https://drive.google.com/file/d/192A4scOCicpuJkDRUDaTU34EtGoyf4Bs/view?usp=sharing).
 To see the process of digitizing it, keep reading.

 The process herein required precise cropping and a thorough understanding of the PDF layout—specifically, the width, height, and offsets.
 After the initial scans, several issues emerged.
 Some images were misaligned, needing different offsets, while others were partially unreadable and had to be rescanned.
 By converting the PDF to PNG format and utilizing macOS’s Preview app, I was able to measure and adjust the cropping accurately.